jldugger/blog/content/Identity/never-ask-for-passwords.md

 > Social Media Representatives.
 They will issue you a new password. *Do not share
 > login and password information with unauthorized individuals*.

-Most social media sites support OAuth, which allows apps to read and write to your feed without sharing an underlying username/password.
+Most social media sites support [OAuth][3], which allows apps to read and write to your feed without sharing an underlying username/password.
 Moreover, if all you're doing is mere aggregation, there's no need to ask for this information.
 You automate censors, you implement a blacklist, and you move on.
 There's no need